podio/podio-objc-platform/authentication/index.md

 ...
 {% endhighlight %}

-This line takes care of configuring the shared `PKCClient` instance with an instance of `PKCKeychainTokenStore` and restores any previous token from the Keychain.
-If you want to expliticly restore the token, you can call the `restoreTokenIfNeeded` method on `PKCClient` directly.
-If you are feeling real adventurous you can even implement your own class conforming to `PKCTokenStore` to store the token anywhere other than the Keychain.
-You can then set the `tokenStore` property on the shared `PKCClient` instance like:
+This line takes care of configuring the shared `PKTClient` instance with an instance of `PKTKeychainTokenStore` and restores any previous token from the Keychain.
+If you want to expliticly restore the token, you can call the `restoreTokenIfNeeded` method on `PKTClient` directly.
+If you are feeling real adventurous you can even implement your own class conforming to `PKTTokenStore` to store the token anywhere other than the Keychain.
+You can then set the `tokenStore` property on the shared `PKTClient` instance like:

 {% highlight objective-c %}
 ...
-[PKCClient currentClient].tokenStore = [[MYOwnTokenStore alloc] init];
+[PKTClient currentClient].tokenStore = [[MYOwnTokenStore alloc] init];
-[[PKCClient currentClient] restoreTokenIfNeeded];
+[[PKTClient currentClient] restoreTokenIfNeeded];
 ...
 {% endhighlight %}